grafana/thema/docs/go-usage.md

 [^gocodegen]:
     CUE doesn't yet have standard library support for generating Go structs from CUE values.
 When it does, it will slot in nicely here.
 Even without codegen, we don't compromise on correctness - we can validate hand-written types against the CUE schema, as well.

+[^generics]:
+    Yes, this should be a case that generics can address - though they still won't be able to cover everything CUE schemas provide (defaults, value bounds, precise optionality semantics).